NicoTerabyte/neovim_learning/README.md

 from there you can start to move up and down through the the terminal

-To exit tmux copy mode you press the esc key
+To exit tmux copy mode you press the esc ke